Billy Kilmer: Early life

-Born in Topeka, Kansas, Kilmer was raised in southern California and played baseball, football, and basketball at Citrus Union High School in Azusa, scoring more than 1,500 points in the latter sport while earning All-American honors.
+Born in Topeka, Kansas, Kilmer was raised in southern California and played baseball, football, and basketball at Citrus Union High School in Azusa, scoring more than 1,900 points in the latter sport while earning All-American honors.
+His 1,901 points set a CIF Southern Section record for points scored, later broken by future Major League Baseball pitcher Bart Johnson.
 His baseball exploits saw him win all-conference accolades, while the poor fortunes of his football squad saw him relegated to third-team all-conference recognition.

 College career

-After graduation from high school in 1957, Kilmer competed in football for one year at Citrus Junior College, where he scored six touchdowns and threw for 15 more, with a broken foot limiting his playing time for the Citrus basketball team.
+After graduation from high school in 1957, Kilmer competed in football for one year at Citrus Junior College, scoring six touchdowns and throwing for 15 more.
+A broken foot limited his playing time for the Citrus basketball team.
 He transferred to UCLA in 1958 and played three seasons.
 Kilmer also played on the Bruins basketball team in 1959–60 under head coach John Wooden.
 He capped off his college career with an outstanding senior season in 1960: he threw for over 1,000 yards, ran for over 800, scored eight touchdowns and served as the team's punter.
 Kilmer was also awarded the 1960 W.J.
-Voit Memorial Trophy as the outstanding football player on the Pacific Coast, and finished fifth in voting for the Heisman Trophy.
+Voit Memorial Trophy as the outstanding football player on the Pacific Coast and finished fifth in voting for the Heisman Trophy.

 After the conclusion of a UCLA career that saw him finish among the top five in school history for passing and rushing yards, as well as total offense, Kilmer played in the 1961 College All-Star Game, where he earned Most Valuable Player honors.
 He was inducted into the College Football Hall of Fame in 1999.
 There is some lingering controversy over exactly which position he played.
 His Hall of Fame plaque lists him as a halfback and says he "played tailback in UCLA's single-wing formation."
 Other sources list him as a quarterback.